-With the recent launch of Google for Jobs, search engine optimization (SEO) has once again become a hot topic in the recruiting space.
+With the launch of Google for Jobs, search engine optimization (SEO) has once again become a hot topic in the recruiting space.
 The strategies you used last year to optimize job postings may no longer be effective; in fact, they could actually hurt your exposure.
-Below are some of the best job posting tips for 2018 and beyond.
+Below are some of our best job posting tips.

 Historically, search engines have primarily functioned through keyword matching, a.k.a.
 SEO.
 For example, a user types in a keyword (or set of words) in a free form search box and the “engine” scans the available content to serve up a result list most closely matching those keywords.